 A-E Architect-Engineer - Consulting Firms and their Subcontractors - A vendor hired by the District to provide architectural-engineering services requiring professional and/or architectural license, as defined by state regulatory agencies and laws.

 A/E/C Architectural, Engineering, Construction

 BIM Building Information Modeling

 CAD Computer Aided Design

-CCD Customer Concept Documents
+CID Comprehensive Interior Design

 COE or Corps Corps of Engineers a.k.a.
 USACE

-COE COR Corps of Engineers Contracting Officer's Representative

 CWE Current Working Estimate

 DDC Direct Digital Control.
 This is a building level control system.

-DM Design Manual

 EA Environmental Analysis

+ECIFP Engineering Considerations and Instructions for Field Personnel (a report)

 EIS Environmental Impact Statement

 EMCS Energy Monitoring and Control System.
 Also known as a Utility Monitoring and Control System (UMCS).
 This is a base-wide control system.

-EOR Engineer of Record

 EPA Environmental Protection Agency

-FF&E Furniture, Fixtures and Equipment
+HPSB High Performance Sustainable Building(s)

+LCCA Life Cycle Cost Analysis

+LCCE Life Cycle Cost Effective

 LEED Leadership in Energy and Environmental Design

-NEPA National Environmental Policy Act

-NPDES National Pollutant Discharge Elimination System

 РА Programmed Amount

 PDT Project Delivery Team

 РМ Project Manager - The individual in PPMD assigned to manage a project or program from the inception through completion.
 The PM is the leader of the PDT.
 The PM has the responsibility for the development of the PMP, which will include the project QCP.
-PPMD Programs and Project Management Division - PPMD consists of five Branches with Project Managers (PM) who are responsible for project execution within cost and schedules limits.
-PMP Project Management Plan Project A unique process, consisting of a set of coordinated and controlled activities with start and finish dates, undertaken to achieve an objective conforming to specific requirements, including the constraints of time, cost and resources.
-It can be any combination of work (products, services, for example) intended to produce a specific expected outcome or solution to a customer problem or need.
-Quality The degree to which a set of inherent characteristics fulfills requirements.
-ROM Rough Order of Magnitude SID Structural Interior Design ТМ Technical Manual UFC Unified Facilities Criteria.
+PPMD Programs and Project Management Division - PPMD consists of five Branches with Project Managers (PM) who are responsible for project execution within cost and schedules limits. РМР Project Management Plan Project UF Quality The degree to which a set of inherent characteristics fulfills requirements.
+SDD Sustainable Design Development SID Structural Interior Design TPC Third Party Certification UFC Unified Facilities Criteria.
 UFC documents provide planning, design, construction, sustainment, restoration, and modernization criteria, and apply to the Military Departments, the Defense Agencies, and the DoD Field Activities in accordance with DoD Directive 4270.5 (Military Construction) and USD(AT&L) Memorandum dated 29 May 2002.
 UFC are distributed only in electronic media and are effective upon issuance.
 UFGS Unified Facilities Guide Specifications.
 Unified Facilities Guide Specifications (UFGS) are a joint effort of the U.S. Army Corps of Engineers (USACE), the Naval Facilities Engineering Systems Command (NAVFAC), and the Air Force Civil Engineer Center (HQ AFCEC).
 UFGS are for use in specifying construction for the military services.
 The Unified Facilities Guide Specifications (UFGS) are published only in electronic format and are intended to be used with SpecsIntact software.
 The UFGS Master complies with UFC 1-300-02.
 SpecsIntact supports the UFGS format.
 SpecsIntact can still open Masters or Jobs created with older versions of the UFGS format.
-VAV Variable Air Volume 10% Design This is the Concept Design phase of a project.
-It is an opportunity for the A- E Firm to demonstrate full understanding of the scope of the project to the customer and that all the customer's requirements are being considered and incorporated into the design.
-An Air Force MAJCOM may refer to the 10% design in a Customer Concept Document.
-Concept Design is also an opportunity for the customer to make any adjustments needed to produce what is required.
-Other agencies might be part of this review stage to support the customer in whatever way needed.
+Updated UFGS are posted quarterly in February, May, August, and November.
+35% Design This is the Preliminary Design phase of a project.
+It is an opportunity for the A-E Firm to demonstrate full understanding of the scope of the project to the customer and that all the customer's requirements are being considered and incorporated into the design.
+A Preliminary Design is also another opportunity for the customer to make any adjustments needed to produce what is required.
+Other agencies may also be part of this review stage to support the customer in whatever way needed.